longndt/react-course/lesson3-api-data/quickstart.md

 You now have:

-- ✅ A working Node.js Express API
+- ✅ A working Node\.ts Express API
 - ✅ React frontend consuming the API
 - ✅ React Query for professional data management
 - ✅ Full CRUD operations working